 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-However, in order to comply with the Brazilian DNA and CDM requirements, this starting date is considered not adequate, DNV request to adjust it.
-D. Environmental Impacts - Documentation on the analysis of the environmental impacts will be assessed, and if deemed significant, an EIA should be provided to the validator.
+Documentation on the analysis of the environmental impacts will be assessed, and if deemed significant, an EIA should be provided to the validator.
 D.1.1.
 Has an analysis of the environmental impacts of the project activity been sufficiently described? /1/ DR ALBRAS has been granted an Environmental Operation License N° 450/2006 issued on May 2006 by SEMA/SECTAM and requested to renew on 28/12/2006.
 This license includes a number of conditions and restrictions.
 The compliance with this conditions and restrictions were verified during the follow up interview with ALBRAS.
-The project will result on less emission of PCF and only positive impact will result of its implementation ОК D.1.2.
+The project will result on less emission of PCF and only positive impact will result of its implementation D.1.2.
 Are there any Host Party requirements for an Environmental Impact Assessment (EIA), and if yes, is an EIA approved? /1/ DR See D.1.1 OK D.1.3.
 Will the project create any adverse environmental effects? /1/ DR See D.1.1 OK D.1.4.
-Are transboundary environmental impacts considered in the analysis? /1/ DR See D.1.1 ОК
+Are transboundary environmental impacts considered in the analysis? /1/ DR See D.1.1 OK D.1.5.
+Have identified environmental impacts been addressed in the project design? /1/ DR See D.1.1 OK